AnnaToi01/GFP_Robustness/README.md

 <div style="text-align: justify">
-One of the main goals of biology is to describe how genotype determines the phenotype and the evolutionary success, the fitness, of an organism [3, 4, 12].
-In 1932, Sewall Wright introduced the concept of a fitness landscape, also called adaptive landscape [12, 13].
+One of the main goals of biology is to describe how genotype determines the phenotype and the evolutionary success, the fitness, of an organism [3, 4, 13].
+In 1932, Sewall Wright introduced the concept of a fitness landscape, also called adaptive landscape [13, 14].
 Fitness landscape relates the genotype to the fitness and can be visualized in a simplified way as a 3D representation, where the high-dimensional space of all possible genotypes is reduced to a 2D plane and the fitness is plotted on the z-axis.
-Evolution can be interpreted as a ‘walk‘ on the fitness surface and the adaptation as a ‘climb‘ on the hill [2, 12].
+The topography of the fitness landscape displays the interactions between different mutations and their joint effect on the fitness [2, 12, 13].
+Evolution can be interpreted as a `walk` on the fitness surface and the adaptation as a `climb` on the hill [2, 13].
+A smooth landscape with a single peak implies a lack of epistasis, where the effect of each mutation is fixed and additive [12].
+In a rugged fitness landscape, where e.g. multiple fitness peaks are separated by valleys of low fitness, the effect of each mutation depends on the other present mutations, implicating epistatic interactions [12, 13].

 </div>